sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 <img class="screenshot" src="https://sourcegraphstatic.com/docs/images/batch_changes/github-token.png" alt="The GitHub token creation page, with the repo scope selected">

-> NOTE: `workflow` is technically only required if your batch changes modify files in the `.github` directory of a repository, but we recommend enabling it regardless to avoid confusing error messages at a later time.
+> NOTE: `workflow` is technically only required if your batch changes modify files in the `.github` directory of a repository, but we recommend enabling it regardless to avoid confusing errors at a later time.

 ### GitLab